34-Year-Old Center – St. Louis Blues

 Kyle Brodziak Contract Information:

-Signed a three-year contract with the Wild in February 2012.
+Signed a two-year contract with the Blues in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Kyle Brodziak – simply subscribe now.